 The law has a disproportionate impact on wealthy people and industries.
 The individual mandate and penalties paid by employers who do not offer health care impact many others, no matter how much they earn.
 Many people are upset at the fact that they feel forced to purchase insurance that they either cannot afford or feel that they do not need.
 The penalty for not having healthcare ranges from $695 to $2,085 per person.

 To avoid the individual mandate penalty, you need to be covered either privately, through an employer, or through a government exchange.
 The average annual cost for coverage on the exchange is over $3,800 per person and $10,000 for a family.
 Adding to that expense are average insurance deductibles ranging from $4,300 per person to $8,000.
-For someone who could not afford coverage to begin with, these costs are painful.
+For someone who couldn't afford coverage to begin with, these costs are painful.

 Many simply opt to pay the fee rather pay for insurance.
 Others find themselves without insurance after losing a job, only to feel deeper pain come tax time.
 One client I prepared taxes for had lost his job midway through the year.
 His income was low enough that he could have qualified for free health care coverage under the Arizona health care system (AHCCCS), but he was literally dollars under the threshold to qualify.
 He had no way of knowing so until I prepared his taxes.
-Under the ACA, he had to pay the penalty.
+Under the ACA, he had to pay the penalty

 How to Fix the Affordable Care Act